idleberg/loadenv-cli/README.md

 ## Usage 🚀

 > [!NOTE]
-> Understanding Vite's concept of [Environment Variables and Modes](https://vite.dev/guide/env-and-mode.html) is expected before you read on.
+> Before you read on, make sure you have a basic understanding of Vite's concept of [Environment Variables and Modes](https://vite.dev/guide/env-and-mode.html).

 **Example**